DataBiosphere/azul/CONTRIBUTING.rst

        I have also seen PyCharm mess up refactoring relative imports.
 I also find the mixing relative with absolute imports—which inevitably occurs in all but the most simple modules—to be visually noisy.

-.. [#] Note: This needs to be refined.
-The motivation behind always wrapping
-       is to make diffs smaller and reduce the potential for merge conflicts.
-       The use of aligned indent contradicts that aim.
-It also raises the question of whether single-symbol ``from`` imports should also use parentheses and wrapping such that every addition of an imported symbol from the same module is a one-line diff.
-We could also discourage multi-symbol ``from`` imports and require that every symbol is imported in a separate ``import`` statement.

 Comments
 ********